barrolskii/TextureMods/README.md

 ## Hyperion Asiimov
 This is a recreation of the Asiimov weapon skin in CS:GO.
 This skin pack currently changes all of the Hyperion legendary weapons.
-__NOTE:__ This modpack is currently a work in progress and is not finished right now.
+At the moment this does not include the legendary grenades at this moment but this is subject to change in the future.

 Longbow sniper rifle with the Asiimov skin:
 ![Longbow Asiimov skin](https://github.com/barrolskii/TextureMods/blob/master/HyperionAsiimov/20180909164933_1.jpg)